swisspost/gateleen/gateleen-queue/README_queue.md

 ```
 **Additional information of the process:**
 - The updateStatistics() call is made only for circuits in state _open_ or _half_open_
-- When the circuit is in state _half_open_ and the queued request succeeded, the circuit is closed by calling closeCircuit()
+- When the circuit is in state _half_open_ and the queued request succeeded, the circuit will be closed
-- When the circuit is in state _half_open_ and the queued request failed, the circuit is re-openend again by calling reOpenCircuit()
+- When the circuit is in state _half_open_ and the queued request failed, the circuit will re-openend again

 #### Opening circuits
 Based on the calculations described in section **Update circuit statistics**, the circuit will be switched to state _open_, when the following conditions are fulfilled:
 - The amount of recorded (unique) queues has reached the value defined in configuration property _minQueueSampleCount_
 - The ratio between failed and succeeded queue requests (respecting the _entriesMaxAgeMS_ configuration property) has reached the value defined in configuration property _errorThresholdPercentage_

 Queued requests of open circuits will not be served anymore (fail-fast).
-See section **Closing circuits** for more information about how circuits are closed.
+See section [Closing circuits](#closing-circuits) for more information about how circuits are closed.

 #### Closing circuits
 The process to close a circuit can be seen in the sequence diagram below.